- What are Electrical Sub Panels

 An electrical sub panel is essentially a separate hub at a midpoint between the main service panel, and whatever branch circuits the wiring is going to.
-An electrical sub panel can also be known as a service sub panel or circuit breaker sub panel.
-In essence, an electrical sub panel can be considered a tiny service panel.
+An electrical sub panel can also be known as a service sub panel or circuit breaker sub-panel.
+In essence, a sub electrical panel can be considered a tiny service panel.

 For the sake of differentiation of electrical circuitry within a home, an electric sub panel will service one different area that has a discrete function, such as a cooking area, shop, workplace, or addition.